Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Introduction

 In the era of high-dimensional data, effective feature selection methods are crucial.
 Representation learning aims to automate this process, extracting meaningful information from complex data sets.
 Non-parametric methods often struggle in high-dimensional settings, making the multi-index model, which assumes a few relevant linear features explain the relationship between response and factors, an attractive alternative.
 Formally, the multiple index model \citep{multi_index_model} is expressed as $Y = f^*(X) + {\rm noise} = g^*(P^\top X) + {\rm noise}$, with $Y$ the response, $X$ the $d$-dimensional covariates, $g^*$ the unknown link function, $P \in \mathbb{R}^{d \times k}$ the features and $k \leq d$, the number of such relevant linear features.
 The components $P^\top X$ are linear features of the data that need to be learnt, reducing the dimensionality of the problem, which may allow to escape the curse of dimensionality, while the more general function $g$ increases the capacity of the model.

 Multiple index models have been extensively studied, leading to various methods for estimating the feature space. \citet{brillinger} introduced the method of moments for Gaussian data and one feature, by using specific moments to eliminate the unknown function.
 For features of any dimension, several methods have been proposed.
 Sliced inverse regression (\textsc{SIR}) \citep{Li1991} uses second-order moments to identify effective dimensions by slicing the response variable and finding linear combinations of predictors, while improvements have been proposed \citep{balasubramanian}, these methods heavily rely on assumptions about the covariate distribution shape and prior knowledge of the distribution.
 Iterative improvements have been an interesting line of work \citep{dalalyan:hal-00128129}, while optimisation-based methods like local averaging minimise an objective function to estimate the subspace \citep{kernel_dimension_reduction_francis, Xia2002}.
 Despite their practical performance, particularly the \textsc{MAVE} method \citep{Xia2002}, the theoretical guarantees show exponential dependence on the original data dimension, making them less suitable for high-dimensional settings.
+More recently, neural networks have also been applied to this problem, as demonstrated by \cite{mousavihosseini2024learningmultiindexmodelsneural} and \cite{loucas} (for the single-index model), who both focused on the continuous limit of the optimisation process.
+Furthermore, \cite{bach2017breaking} has shown that one-hidden-layer neural networks of infinite width with ReLU activation are adaptive to hidden linear features.
+Unlike earlier methods, these neural network approaches simultaneously learn both the feature space and the prediction function, a key difference from the other presented methods.
+Extensions have also been proposed to tackle non-linear feature learning as in the introductory work by \cite{two_layer_feature_learning}.